Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Cloud-First Businesses

-If your critical data already lives in cloud services like Google Workspace or Microsoft 365, you might assume it's protected.
-It isn't—not adequately.
-These platforms protect against their infrastructure failures, not against you accidentally deleting files or a compromised account wiping your data.
+If your critical data lives in cloud services like Google Workspace or Microsoft 365, you may assume it is fully protected.
+However, these platforms have important limitations.
+They protect against infrastructure failures on their end, but not against accidental deletion, compromised accounts, or ransomware affecting your data.

 Google Workspace backup solutions fill this gap, capturing your cloud data to a separate protected location.
 This becomes especially important for businesses in regulated industries where data retention requirements exist.